 - the clients containing routing logic

-- the models modeling the json blobs into cpp
+- the models deserializing the json API replies back into cpp

 clients get a request, give back a job and the intended use is for

 the consumer to then connect to the finished signal of the job to then

 ask the clients for the final return value of the job.